--0 oldpassword Avoid prompting by specifying the old password on the command line. -P newpassword Avoid prompting by specifying the new password on the command line. user Superusers can provide this argument to change the password of another user. g-opts See the Global Options section.
+-0 oldpassword Avoid prompting by specifying the old password on the command line.
+This option is not supported if your server is using security level 3. -P newpassword Avoid prompting by specifying the new password on the command line.
+This option is not supported if your server is using security level 3. user Superusers can provide this argument to change the password of another user. g-opts See the Global Options section.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A list
+Can File Arguments Use Can File Arguments Use Minimal Access Level

+Revision Specifier?
+Revision Range?
+Required

+N/A N/A list

 - The p4 passwd command never sends plaintext passwords over the network; a challenge/response mechanism is used to send the MD5 hash of the password to the server. - Passwords may contain spaces; command line use of such passwords requires quotes.
-For instance, to pass the password my passw, to Perforce, use p4 -P "my passw" command. - If a user forgets his or her password, a Perforce superuser can reset it by specifying the username on the command line: p4 passwd username - The maximum password length is 1024 characters on all platforms.
+For instance, to pass the password my passw, to Perforce, use p4 -P "my passw" command. - If a user forgets his or her password, a Perforce superuser can reset it by specifying the username on the command line: p4 passwd username - The maximum password length is 1024 characters on all platforms. - To delete a password, set the password value to an empty string.
+Depending on your server's security level, your server may not permit you to set a null password.